 I don’t even remember how I got there.
 I couldn’t feel my feet, much less my legs, but soon I was standing before him.
 Ironically, ‘Walking on the Moon’ by the Police was the song that was playing on the classic rock station he had blasting for the ride.
-I was most certainly walking on the moon, not to mention over the moon.
+I was most certainly walking on the moon, not to mention over it.
 I’d never felt this in my entire, albeit brief, life.
-Sure, I’d dated, and had crushes, but no one had ever lifted my body and soul off the earth like this.
-The colorful lights of the rides and attractions turned into a kaleidoscope of blur, and his beautiful face, shiny, thick, light brown hair, brushing against his collar, and blue, blue eyes were the only thing in focus.
-Then the voice – deep, tough and sexy.
+Sure, I’d dated and had crushes, but no one had ever lifted my body and soul off the earth like this.. in less than a minute.
+The colorful lights of the rides and attractions turned into a kaleidoscope of blur – but his beautiful face, shiny, thick, light brown hair, barely brushing against his collar, and blue, blue eyes were perfectly, and the only thing, in focus.
+Third degree tunnel vision.
+Then, he spoke, his voice deep, tough and sexy;

 I’m pretty sure I said “Lisa”. but my friend repeated it, so it probably wasn’t very audible.

 After the usual “Where are you from?
 Where are you staying?
 How long are you here for?”, questions, he asked me how old I was.
 I gained some sense of clarity (landed on earth) for a moment and asked him the same before I gave him my answer.

 When you’re a teenager. a 3-year age difference is akin to a 50-year-old man dating a 20-year-old woman, intellectually, at least.
 A 15-year-old would be a ‘kid’ to him.
 I was jail bait.

 I hated myself, but I never wanted someone so much in my life.
 I felt like I would die if he didn’t want me.
 I’d never felt a desire so powerful.

 He asked me if I wanted to do something when he got off work.
 YES YES YES I screamed inwardly, but I kept it as cool as I could bear.
 I was 17, after all!